Oniguruma C++ wrapper

 But if we do this, we probably also want to bump the version number, or at least the build number, so that we can distinguish between the different builds.

-Read the rest of this entry »
+Read the rest of the post »

 Some time ago Apple introduced these small whitish image buttons mostly for use with table views (for adding and removing items), an example is shown here: